dotnet/diagnostics/README.md

 Before executing the "bt" command to dump native frames to load the native symbols (for live debugging only):

     (lldb) loadsymbols

+## Release Notes

+### dotnet-dump

+* Does not work on alpine and other MUSL based distros.
+Issue [#195](https://github.com/dotnet/diagnostics/issues/195).
+* Not supported ARM32 or ARM64.
+Issue [#168](https://github.com/dotnet/diagnostics/issues/168).
+* Not supported on MacOS.
+* Dump collection (dotnet dump collect) requires SYS\_PTRACE docker capabilities (--cap-add=SYS\_PTRACE or --privileged).
+* Dump analysis (dotnet dump analyze) in on Microsoft SDK Linux docker images throws `Unhandled exception: System.DllNotFoundException: Unable to load shared library 'libdl.so' or one of its dependencies` exception.
+Issue [#201](https://github.com/dotnet/diagnostics/issues/201).
+A work around is to install the "libc6-dev" package.
+* Dump analysis on Windows is not supported.
+Minidump collection is support.
+Issue [#157](https://github.com/dotnet/diagnostics/issues/157).

+### dotnet-sos

+* Does not work on alpine and other MUSL based distros.
+Issue [#195](https://github.com/dotnet/diagnostics/issues/195).
+* Not supported ARM32 or ARM64.
+Issue [#168](https://github.com/dotnet/diagnostics/issues/168).

 ## Useful Links